mattions/neuronvisio/docs/index.rst

 - Creation of vectors to record any variables present in the section
 - Pylab integration to plot directly the result of the simulation
 - Exploration of the timecourse of any variable among time using a color coded scale
-- Results' simulations saving for later analysis
+- Saving the results simulation for later